mrknmc/skyscanner-scraper/README.md

 #### Going forward
 To further improve the scraper an option for looking for flights from an airport to anywhere in the world could be implemented.
 This would require going to skyscanner.net/flights-from/AIRPORTCODE and then following the links in the list of countries and later scraping information from the links of airports.
-Furthermore, instead of just picking the flights with best prices for each day from the monthly view, we could scrape individial dates for more flights.
-This could be done by visiting skyscanner.net/flights/FROM/TO/DATE/ and scraping the list of flights.